victoryil/spark-xlsx/RELEASING.md

 ### 3. Monitor the Release

 1. Check the workflow progress in the Actions tab
-2. Verify the release in Sonatype OSSRH at https://s01.oss.sonatype.org/
+2. Verify the release in Central Sonatype at https://central.sonatype.org/
 3. The artifacts should appear in Maven Central within a few hours

 ## Option 2: Manual Release